Compare Pet Insurance in New Zealand

 What is the difference between accident-only and comprehensive pet insurance?

 Accident-only covers injuries from accidents (broken bones, wounds, poisoning) but not illness.
 Comprehensive covers both accidents and illness (cancer, infections, chronic conditions).
-Comprehensive costs 2-3 times more but provides significantly better protection for most pets.
+Comprehensive costs more but provides broader protection for most pets.

 What are annual limits and per-condition limits?